xdev-software/micro-migration/README.md

 ### MigrationManager
-Although the approach with the `MigrationEmbeddedStorageManager` is pretty easy to handle, it is intrusive in the way, that it replaces the root entry point of the MicroStream datastore and inserts its own `VersionedRoot` as root.
+Although the approach with the `MigrationEmbeddedStorageManager` is pretty easy to handle, it is intrusive in the way, that it replaces the root entry point of the MicroStream/EclipseStore datastore and inserts its own `VersionedRoot` as root.
 Some users might find this too entrusive.

 That's why a second approach can be used, where the `MigrationManager` is used.
 This class is also used internally by the `MigrationEmbeddedStorageManager`.